bosima/FireflySoft.RateLimit/README.md

 SimulationRequest is a custom request that you can modify to any type.

 ### Todo List
-* Use the same current time for different rules in the same request, including kv expiration processing in redis algorithm.
+* Use the same current time for different rules in the same request.
-* Add more Unit tests for the rule change processing logic of various algorithms in the process.
-* Add more processing logic for attribute changes of rules for redis algorithms.
 * Let ASP.Net Core rate limiting middleware returns the current count information.